Swiss Group Accounting Guide Swiss Group Accounting Guide

 Swiss parent companies often ask when a consolidated financial statement (“Konzernrechnung”) is required, what it must contain, how to include subsidiaries and joint ventures, and how taxes are presented under Swiss GAAP FER vs. IFRS or the Swiss Code of Obligations (CO/OR).
 This guide explains the Swiss-specific rules in a practical, investor-friendly way.

-Below you’ll find a linked table of contents, a concise explainer of the legal framework, and an extensive FAQ with 20 common questions and answers.
+Below you’ll find a linked table of contents, a concise explainer of the legal framework, and an extensive FAQ-style structure.

 Under Art.
 963 CO/OR, a Swiss parent that controls one or more undertakings must prepare consolidated financial statements.
-Control can arise through majority voting rights, the right to appoint or remove the majority of the board, or other means of dominant influence.
+Control may arise via majority voting rights, the right to appoint/remove most board members, or other means of dominant influence.

-A legal entity is exempt if, together with the controlled undertakings, it does not exceed two of three thresholds for two consecutive years: total assets CHF 20m, revenue CHF 40m, and 250 FTE on average (Art.
+A legal entity is exempt if, together with controlled undertakings, it does not exceed two of three thresholds for two consecutive years: total assets CHF 20m, revenue CHF 40m, and 250 average FTE (Art.
 963a CO/OR).
-Exemptions also apply if the group is included in equivalent higher-level consolidated accounts made publicly available.
+Exemption also applies if the group is included in equivalent higher-level consolidated accounts that are publicly available.

-Swiss consolidated financial statements typically comprise a consolidated balance sheet, income statement and notes in accordance with the chosen framework (CO/OR minimum vs. Swiss GAAP FER vs. IFRS).
-Many groups also provide a management report (Konzernlagebericht) in practice or as required by listing rules.
+Swiss consolidated financial statements typically comprise a consolidated balance sheet, income statement and notes per the chosen framework (CO/OR minimum vs. Swiss GAAP FER vs. IFRS).
+Many groups also provide a group management report in practice or per listing rules.

-The group report explains performance, risks, opportunities, outlook and key non-financial aspects.
-For SIX-listed issuers, specific reporting directives apply (e.g., periodic reporting and selected non-financial topics per Swiss regulation).
+The report explains performance, risks/opportunities, outlook and key non-financial aspects.
+For SIX-listed issuers, additional disclosure directives apply.

-Under Swiss GAAP FER and IFRS, a cash flow statement and statement of changes in equity are standard components.
-Under CO/OR-only consolidated accounts, these are not always mandatory but are common for transparency.
+Under Swiss GAAP FER and IFRS, a cash flow statement and a statement of changes in equity are standard.
+Under CO/OR-only consolidated accounts, they are not always mandatory but are common for transparency.

-The scope includes the parent and all controlled subsidiaries; rare exclusions may apply (e.g., immateriality or severe long-term restrictions).
-Uniform accounting policies are used at group level under FER/IFRS.
+The scope includes the parent and all controlled subsidiaries; rare exclusions may apply (immateriality, disproportionate cost, or severe long-term restrictions).
+Under FER/IFRS, uniform accounting policies are required at group level.

 Full consolidation (subsidiaries)

-Controlled entities are combined line-by-line; intra-group balances, income/expenses and unrealized profits are eliminated.
+Controlled entities are combined line-by-line; intragroup balances/transactions and unrealised profits are eliminated.
 Non-controlling interests are presented separately in equity and result allocation.

 Proportionate consolidation (joint ventures)

-Under Swiss GAAP FER, proportionate consolidation may be applied to certain joint ventures.
+Under Swiss GAAP FER, proportionate consolidation may be used for certain joint ventures.
 Under IFRS, joint ventures are generally accounted for using the equity method (IFRS 11).

 Equity method (associates)

-Associates and joint ventures not proportionately consolidated are generally included using the equity method, reflecting the investor’s share of post-acquisition results and OCI.
+Associates and JVs not proportionately consolidated are included using the equity method, reflecting the investor’s share of post-acquisition results and OCI.

 Exclusions from consolidation

-In limited cases, entities can be excluded (e.g., immateriality in aggregate, disproportionate cost, or severe long-term restrictions).
-Materiality is assessed at group level.
+In limited cases, entities can be excluded (e.g., immaterial in aggregate, disproportionate effort, severe long-term restrictions).
+Materiality is assessed at the group level.

-Swiss groups must have consolidated accounts audited and approved in time for the annual general meeting (AGM).
-Public availability depends on listing status and other specific laws.
+Swiss groups must have consolidated accounts audited and approved in time for the AGM.
+Public availability depends on listing status and sector-specific rules.

-The AGM must be held within six months after the financial year end to approve the accounts.
+The AGM must be held within six months after year-end to approve the accounts.
 In Switzerland, financial statements of non-listed companies are generally not public; listed issuers publish per exchange rules.

 Audit requirements

 Consolidated accounts are subject to an ordinary audit.
-Audit scope in Switzerland varies (ordinary audit vs. limited statutory examination for stand-alone accounts), but groups preparing consolidated accounts fall under the ordinary audit regime.
+Stand-alone entities may have a limited examination, but consolidation triggers the ordinary audit regime.

-Consolidated financial statements present a true and fair view of the group’s assets, liabilities, financial position and performance as a single economic entity, supporting decision-making by investors, lenders, employees and other stakeholders.
+Consolidated financial statements present a true and fair view of the group’s assets, liabilities, financial position and performance as a single economic entity, supporting decisions by investors, lenders, employees and other stakeholders.

-Reporting Frameworks in Switzerland: CO/OR, Swiss GAAP FER, IFRS (and US GAAP)
+Frameworks in Switzerland: CO/OR, Swiss GAAP FER, IFRS (US GAAP)

 Swiss law (Arts.
 957 ff.
 CO/OR) sets minimum requirements.
-In addition, recognised reporting standards include Swiss GAAP FER, IFRS (as adopted by the IASB/EU acceptance in practice), and US GAAP (particularly for SIX’s International Reporting Standard).
+Recognised standards include Swiss GAAP FER, IFRS, and US GAAP (particularly for SIX’s International Reporting Standard).

-Non-listed groups may elect Swiss GAAP FER or IFRS for consolidation to provide a true and fair view and improved comparability.
-Where consolidated accounts are prepared under a recognised standard, separate CO/OR accounts remain required for statutory purposes.
+Non-listed groups may elect Swiss GAAP FER or IFRS for consolidation to enhance comparability and provide a true and fair view.
+Separate CO/OR statutory accounts remain required for legal/tax purposes.

-Commercial accounting (CO/OR or FER/IFRS) and taxation are related but distinct.
+Commercial accounting and taxation are related but distinct.
 Swiss tax returns are based on statutory (CO/OR) stand-alone accounts; consolidated accounts inform stakeholders but are not the direct tax base.

-Swiss GAAP FER (FER 11) requires recognition of current and deferred taxes using a balance-sheet approach, with separate presentation of deferred tax assets and liabilities.
-Under CO/OR-only accounts, deferred taxes are not explicitly mandated; practice varies and many groups adopt FER or IFRS for consolidation to ensure robust deferred-tax accounting.
+Swiss GAAP FER (e.g., FER 11) requires recognition of current and deferred taxes using a balance-sheet approach.
+In CO/OR-only consolidated accounts, deferred taxes are not explicitly mandated; many groups therefore adopt FER or IFRS for robust deferred-tax accounting.

-Purchase price allocation, fair-value step-ups, and elimination of intercompany profits typically create temporary differences; these give rise to deferred taxes under FER/IFRS.
+Purchase price allocation, fair-value step-ups and elimination of intragroup profits typically create temporary differences; these give rise to deferred taxes under FER/IFRS.

-Typical FER/IFRS disclosures include the tax rate(s), reconciliation of expected to reported tax expense, movements in deferred tax balances by source, and information on unrecognised deferred tax assets (e.g., on loss carryforwards).
+Usual FER/IFRS disclosures include applied tax rate(s), a reconciliation from expected to reported tax expense, and movements in deferred tax assets/liabilities by source, including unrecognised DTAs (e.g., loss carryforwards).

 Frequently asked Questions about Swiss Group Accounting: